mskalecki/librenms-setup/README.md

 2. Containers with volumes mapped to mount points on the host will populate sub-directories and files in the `/var/librenms` directory.
 3. Create a fresh instance of LibreNMS accessible at `https://<librenms_fqdn>` (hopefully).

+## Configure initial LibreNMS settings

+Configuration settings that control how LibreNMS operates live in the database and can be configured through the Web GUI, the `lmns` cli tool, or a combination of the two.
+Long-time LibreNMS users will recognize that these configurations used to be made in a `config.php` file.
+That is still supported, but it's deprecated.

+1. Reconnect your ssh session to the librenms server if necessary.
+2. Modify the `init-lmns-config.sh` file with information specific to your environment:
+    1. Open the file for editting using

+        ```bash
+        sudo nano /var/librenms/init-lmns-config.sh
+        ```

+    2. Replace the placeholder variable assignments in the `# set variables` block to fit your environment.
+    3. Save and exit

+2. Ensure that you are in the `/var/librenms` directory and run the `init-lmns-config.sh` script:

+    ```bash
+    cd /var/librenms
+    sudo bash init-lmns-config.sh
+    ```

 ## Verify that LibreNMS is online and create the initial admin

 1. Navigate to `https://<librenms_fqdn>` (eg: `https://librenms.demo.org`) in a web browser.